Version: Unity 6.0 (6000.0)

 Tarball You can distribute a tarball to other Unity users.
 That way, they can install the package from the local tarball directly.

-For information about signing and packing your package, refer to Pack and sign your package.
+For information about signing and packing your package, refer to Prepare your package for distribution.

 Git URL You can distribute a link to your Git repository, using one of the supported protocols.
 Then users can install your package using its Git URL, because the Unity Package Manager can fetch packages from Git repository hosting services like GitHub and GitLab.